pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

-Or, if we are willing to extend the language itself, we might add marker trait `Immobile` that indicates that values of such type: *cannot* be moved.{% sidenote 'hunh-moved' 'Proper integration of `trait Immobile` would probably require a way type: for type: parameters to opt-out of the capability to be moved, e.g. via a `T: ?Moved` anti-bound, analogous to the `?Sized` anti-bound.<br></br>Yes, I just made up the term "anti-bound."' %}
+Or, if we are willing to extend the language itself, we might add marker trait `Immobile` that indicates that values of such type *cannot* be moved.{% sidenote 'hunh-moved' 'Proper integration of `trait Immobile` would probably require a way type for type parameters to opt-out of the capability to be moved, e.g. via a `T: ?Moved` anti-bound, analogous to the `?Sized` anti-bound.<br></br>Yes, I just made up the term "anti-bound."' %}

-But either of those options are just ways of enforcing a restriction, and it will outlaw certain kinds of program composition.{% sidenote 'vec-composition' 'An easy example of this: If you want to be able to put a root as part of the element type: in a `Vec<T>`, then that `T` has to be able to be moved (since expanding the capacity of a vec will require moving its contents from one backing buffer to another).' %}
+But either of those options are just ways of enforcing a restriction, and it will outlaw certain kinds of program composition.{% sidenote 'vec-composition' 'An easy example of this: If you want to be able to put a root as part of the element type in a `Vec<T>`, then that `T` has to be able to be moved (since expanding the capacity of a vec will require moving its contents from one backing buffer to another).' %}

 In practice, we simply may be better off lifting such restrictions entirely.
 So, let us now consider our remaining option: